p2panda/handbook/website/docs/02-organising-data/queries.md

 #### `all_<schema_id>`

-- returns the current view for many documents of a given schema
+- returns the [latest document view][latestDocumentView] for many documents of a given schema
-    - no side effects
+    - implementations must have no side effects
+- deleted documents must not be included in the response unless they are explicitly included using a filter
 - response is paginated, can be sorted and filtered

 **Filters**

-- filters can be applied on any operation field of type `float`, `string` and `integer`
+- filters can be applied on any operation field of type `float`, `str` and `integer`
-  - in special cases also 'relation' and 'pinned-relation' can be filtered, see self-referential relations section below
+  - in special cases also `relation` and `pinned_relation` can be filtered, see self-referential relations section below
 - if no filter is selected all document views following that given schema will be selected

 **Ordering**

-- if no ordering is selected the document views will be ordered by document id, ascending
+- if no ordering is selected the documents will be ordered by document id, ascending

 **Pagination**